Scaling Laws for Optimal Data Mixtures: Implementation details

 \subsection{Multimodal pretraining}

 \paragraph{Implementation details.}

 We closely follow the implementation of \citep{shukor2025scaling} and present in \cref{tab:scaling_laws_hparams} the pre-training hyperparameters for the model configurations used in our scaling laws study.
+Training is conducted in the L3M code base \citep{apple_l3m}.
 Our models range from 100M to 8B parameters, with width scaling accordingly while maintaining a constant depth of 24 layers.
 We use causal attention for text tokens and bidirectional attention for image tokens.
 Learning rates are adjusted based on model size, generally decreasing for larger models.
 These values were determined through empirical testing.
 Optimization is handled using a fully decoupled AdamW optimizer with momentum values set to $\beta\_1=0.9$, $\beta\_2=0.95$, and a weight decay of $1\times10^{-4}$.
 Each training batch consists of 2,000 samples, totaling 2 million tokens with a 1,024-token context length.
 Gradients are clipped at 1.0, and training begins with a warmup phase of 1,000 iterations, followed by a constant learning rate schedule to reduce the number of experiments.

 For vision inputs, we process images as $(14, 14)$ patches with augmentations including Random Resized Crop (224px, scale range of [0.4, 1.0]) and Random Horizontal Flip with a 50\% chance.
 Model training benefits from efficiency techniques such as \texttt{bfloat16} precision, Fully Sharded Data Parallel (FSDP)~\citep{zhao2023pytorch}, activation checkpointing, gradient accumulation, and sequence packing to minimize padding in the image-captioning dataset.